 - Remove the old SIM card from the card holder.
 Place your new SIM - from a different network - into the card holder.

 - Reinsert the SIM card holder into the iPhone.

 - Make a phone call, and check that the iPhone is able to connect over the new network.
 If so, it's unlocked!

 How to update an unlocked phone without the SIM card

 If you've requested an unlock from your carrier, but have not got the original SIM card, you will need to reset the phone before it will be unlocked.
-First, ensure you have requested an unlock from the carrier.
-Now follow these steps:
+Follow these steps:

 - Erase your iPhone.
 Click on Settings > General > Reset > Erase All Content and Settings.

 - Complete the setup assistant and restore from your backup.